 are inherited in an autosomal dominant manner with no parent-of-origin effect and show a low penetrance (Benn et al. 2006).
 Mutations in the SDHAF1

-gene are a cause of SDH defective infantile leukoencephalopathy (Ghezzi D et al. 2009) and might cause PGL due to the function of SDAF1
+gene are a cause of the recessive disorder SDH defective infantile leukoencephalopathy (Ghezzi D et al. 2009), SDHAF1

 Dutch founder deletion in exon 3 and the SDHB

 Spanish founder deletion in exon 1 (Bayley et al. 2005, 2009, Buffet et al. 2012), all of which can be detected with this probemix.

 The SALSA MLPA Probemix P226-D1 SDH contains 45 MLPA probes with amplification products between 130 and 494 nt.
 This includes nine probes for the SDHB

 gene, ten probes for SDHC

 , two probes for SDHAF1